Pseudopeziza medicaginis: Management

 There has been a significant amount of work done over the years to produce a strain of alfalfa that is resistant to P. medicaginis.
 However, currently there is no variety that is completely resistant.
-Planting less susceptible varieties of alfalfa is the best way to combat the issue of common leaf spot (Undersander, 2015).
+Planting less susceptible varieties of alfalfa is the best way to combat the issue of common leaf spot.
 It is important to scout fields early and look for symptoms on the younger leaves of plants.
 Fungicides can be applied, but are not always successful or cost effective.
 The severity of the disease is very dependent on the weather and the environment.
-During cold and wet seasons the fields should be scouted frequently and more carefully.
+During cold and wet seasons, the fields should be scouted frequently and more carefully.
 If leaf spot is discovered early in the season, it is possible the symptoms will decrease as the weather warms up.
 The best thing to do is to harvest early because delayed harvest can make the situation worse.
-Harvesting early will prevent further defoliation of the current crop, which will preserve some of the quality and yield (UW Extension, 2006).
-Pseudopeziza medicaginis overwinters in infected plant debris so harvesting early can also reduce the amount of inoculum available for further infections in that growing season and the next year.
-Harvesting early also allows the field to dry out, and reduces humidity in the phyllosphere making conditions less ideal for the pathogen(Johnson, 2019).
-Another way to reduce the effects of common leaf spot is proper nutrient management (Grewal, and Williams, 2002).
+Harvesting early will prevent further defoliation of the current crop, which will preserve some of the quality and yield.
+P. medicaginis overwinters in infected plant debris so harvesting early can also reduce the amount of inoculum available for further infections in that growing season and the next year.
+Harvesting early also allows the field to dry out, and reduces humidity in the phyllosphere making conditions less ideal for the pathogen.
+Another way to reduce the effects of common leaf spot is proper nutrient management.
 Applications of potassium fertilizer can minimize yield loss, severity, and leaf drop.